securekubernetes/securekubernetes/docs/scenario_2_defense.md

 So, we see a few things:

-1. References to `dev` namespace and serviceaccount `system:serviceaccount:dev:default`
+1. A create event that was authorized with the `system:serviceaccount:dev:default` serviceaccount in the `dev` namespace.
 1. A pod named `r00t` got created
 1. The pod command is `nsenter --mount=/proc/1/ns/mnt -- /bin/bash`
 1. The `securityContext` is `privileged: true`
 1. The `hostPID` is set to `true`

 This is not looking good.
-Can we see any activity in this container?
+Can we see what this container did?

 In a new <a href="https://console.cloud.google.com/logs/viewer" target="_blank">StackDriver window</a>, let's search for this `r00t` container logs: